ivenms/tic-tac-toe/README.md

 This is a simple web-based implementation of the classic Tic Tac Toe game.
 Challenge a friend or play against the computer.

+## About This Project

+### Project Overview
+This project was developed using a rapid development approach, leveraging the power of AI-assisted coding.
+The tools utilized for generating the project include [bolt.new](https://bolt.new) and GitHub Copilot.

+### Deployment
+The application has been successfully deployed and is currently running on [GitHub Pages](https://pages.github.com/).

+### Project Timeline
+Notably, the entire development and deployment process was completed in under 30 minutes, showcasing the efficiency and speed of the tools and approach used.

 ## How to Play

 1. **Game Setup**